 Patients feel embarrassed and afraid to admit they are depressed.
 Depression is just a chemical imbalance in the brain and nothing to feel ashamed about.

 The best way to cope with it is to find professional help, and with therapy and medication, you can feel better and regain a better sense of control over your life.
-You can easily book an appointment with a top therapist in Lahore, Karachi and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.
+You can easily book an appointment with a top psychiatrist in Lahore, Karachi and Rawalpindi through oladoc.com, or call our helpline at 042-3890-0939 for assistance to find the RIGHT professional for your concerns.